 Temporary Living Expenses

 It may be overwhelming to find out your home has been destroyed or badly damaged.
 Where will you live while it is repaired or rebuilt?
-How will you afford hotel charges or a rent payment and still keep up with the mortgage on your property?
+How will you afford hotel charges or rent payment and still keep up with the mortgage on your property?
 Where will you do your laundry or prepare meals for your family without your laundry room and kitchen?
 Fortunately, homeowners insurance may include coverage for extra living expenses incurred as a result of a covered event.

 Affordable Wisconsin Home Insurance